yoyoberenguer/HSL/README.md

 3) run : python setup_hsl.py build_ext --inplace

-If you have to compile the code with a specific python version, make sure to reference the right python version in (c:\python setup.hsl.py build_ext --inplace)
+If you have to compile the code with a specific python version, make sure to reference the right python version in (python setup_hsl.py build_ext --inplace)

 If the compilation fail, refers to the requirement section and make sure cython and a C-compiler are correctly install on your system.